 The B.A.
 Environmental Studies major prepares students for advanced studies in environmental policy, management, or law and for careers in the increasing number of public and private organizations and companies pursuing environmental and sustainability goals.

-- We have a unique location for studying the environment -- tropical ecosystems, coral reefs, volcanoes, and watersheds.
+Hawai‘i’s mid-Pacific location and geographic isolation has created one of the most unique environments on earth -- tropical ecosystems, distinctive coral reefs, volcanoes, and watersheds.
 The surrounding natural beauty provides us with exceptional opportunities for field trips and class, lab, and practicum projects.
-Examples include on-campus projects at the University's Hawai'i Loa campus, boat labs on Kaneohe Bay, and field monitoring at nearby He’eia stream.
+Examples include on-campus projects at the university's Hawai'i Loa campus, boat labs on Kaneohe Bay, and field monitoring at nearby He’eia stream or Kawainui marsh.

-- Our island setting provides a microcosm of national/global environmental and sustainability issues related to limited resources and growing population, with rural/agricultural, suburban, urban, and military regions; and cultures from the Pacific Islands, Asia, Europe and the United States.
+Our island setting provides a perfect microcosm of global environmental and sustainability issues related to energy, water, natural resources, and coral reefs -- all within our own unique context and at a local scale.
+Oahu is home to many diverse community types (rural, urban, agricultural, and military) and hosts a wide mix of cultures from the Pacific Islands, Asia, Europe, and the United States.

-- Our students in this major come from all over the world -- many from the mainland United States, but we also have students from, among other countries, France, Malaysia, India, the Caribbean, Brazil, Ecuador, Sweden, Norway, and Japan.
+Students in our program come from all over the world – while many do hail from the mainland United States, we also have students from France, Malaysia, India, the Caribbean, Brazil, Ecuador, Sweden, Norway, and Japan.
 This provides a culturally rich experience for students both in and out of the classroom.

-- Some of our special program features include student interaction with the community through practicum and research experiences for hands-on, project-based learning; on-going faculty mentoring of students; and regularly scheduled information meetings and programs about the curriculum and career opportunities.
+We encourage student-community interaction through practicum and research experiences to give our students hands-on, project-based learning opportunities.
+We also offer on-going faculty mentoring of students with regularly scheduled informational meetings and programs highlighting curriculum and career opportunities.